artanzand/neural_style_transfer/README.md

 For a 512×680 pixel content file, 1000 iterations take 75 seconds on an Nvidia Jetson Nano 2GB, or 75 minutes on an Intel Core i5-8250U.
 Due to the speedup using a GPU is highly recommended.

 ### Using NVIDIA Docker
+Do you have access to an NVIDIA Jetson device?
+I have created an NVIDIA docker image which can be pulled to your device (I have tested it on Jetson Nano) using the command below.
+If you are interensted in learning how to build a custom NVIDIA image using Podman, check out my blog [here](https://artanzand.github.io//Tensorflow-Docker/).

-Do you have access to an NVIDIA Jetson product? docker run docker.io/artanzandian/keras:0.1.0
+docker run docker.io/artanzandian/keras:0.1.0